livetrails/targetj/README.md

 ## Key Features and Concepts

 *   **Targets:** The fundamental building blocks of TargetJS.
 Targets are like enhanced variables and methods with built-in lifecycles.
 They can:
-    *   Provide unified interface for methods and variables.
     *   Iterate towards values (useful for animations).
     *   Execute conditionally.
     *   Self-activate and operate autonomously.
     *   Form synchronous execution pipelines.
     *   Manage their own state.

-*   **Deterministic Execution Flow:** Targets are executed based on their activation order (initially, the order they appear in the code).
-This makes the flow predictable and easier to debug.

 *   **Unified Approach:**  Targets handle UI updates, API calls, animations, state, and events, reducing the need to learn and integrate multiple libraries.

-* **Unique computational paradigm** by blending multiple models:

-   * Turing Completeness: Targets can execute continuously, conditionally skip execution, and modify values dynamically.
+*  **Unique computational paradigm:** TargetJS introduces a novel computational model by integrating multiple paradigms: Turing Completeness, the Von Neumann Execution Model, and Functional Programming.
+This results in:

-   * Von Neumann Execution Model: Targets are executed based on their activation order, which initially follows the order they appear in the code.
-Targets cannot also be called directly.
-This makes the execution flow more predictable, easier to understand, and performant.
+   * Deterministic Execution Flow: Targets execute based on their activation order, initially following their order in the code.
+This ensures a predictable flow, making debugging easier.
-   * Functional Programming**: Targets can be composed to transform data in a pipeline-like manner, similar to functional programming.
-It also has ability to observe the execution of the preceding target.
-This keeps the pipeline execution again simple, easy to understand, and performant.
+   * Powerful Functional Pipeline: Targets can be composed to transform data in a pipeline-like manner, similar to functional programming, while also observing the execution of preceding targets.
+This keeps pipeline execution simple, easy to understand, and highly performant

 *   **Easy Integration:** Can be used as a library within existing projects.